History of Running USA

 Terrence Mahon joins Team Running USA coaching staff; Mahon is an original member of the training group.

-Live and silent auction introduced at the Running USA Industry Conference to raise funds for Team Running USA and Running USA programs such as youth running.
-To-date, the auctions have generated more than $250,000.
+Live and silent auction introduced at the Running USA Industry Conference to raise funds for Team Running USA (and starting in 2010 for the Allan Steinfeld Development Award) as well as Running USA programs such as youth running.
+To-date, the auctions have generated more than $500,000.